kragen/derctuo/markdown/multimeter-metrology.md

 nonhygroscopic oxide, such as zinc.

-You also get photoelectric emission inside solid-state semiconductor junctions; that's how photodiodes work.
+You also get photoelectric emission inside solid-state semiconductor junctions; that’s how photodiodes work.
 However, I suspect the cutoff voltage for this solid-state photocurrent may be fuzzier, just because of the messy nature of condensed matter.